-Tonsil Stones: Symptoms, Causes, Prevention, and Removal Options
+Tonsil Stones: Symptoms, Causes, Safe Removal, and When to See a Doctor

 What causes tonsil stones?
 Learn the symptoms, prevention tips, removal options, and when to consult an ENT for long-term relief.